 Key initiatives implemented at all Department of Juvenile Justice facilities include:

 All outside programming and volunteer activities have been suspended.

 Limiting the transfer of youth throughout the agency.

 New youth residents are quarantined for 14 days prior to being incorporated with the general youth population.
 Quarantined youth receive the same services and access to video conferencing with their families and attorneys as youth residents in the general population.

 All facilities have enhanced sanitization protocols multiple times daily.

-Staff are screened for COVID-19 symptoms every day upon entry and at minimum once more during their shift.
-Anyone entering a DJJ facility is required to sanitize hands and shoes, receive a temperature scan, answer questions regarding social contacts and current health symptoms.
+Staff is screened for COVID-19 symptoms every day upon entry and at minimum once more during their shift.
+Anyone entering a DJJ facility is required to sanitize hands and shoes, receive a temperature scan, answer questions regarding social contacts, and current health symptoms.

 Residents are screened for symptoms at a minimum twice daily.